Per-oral endoscopic myotomy

 The per-oral endoscopic myotomy, or POEM, is a minimally invasive surgical procedure for the treatment of achalasia wherein the inner circular muscle layer of the lower esophageal sphincter is divided through a submucosal tunnel.
 This enables food and liquids to pass into the stomach, a process that is impaired in achalasia.
 The tunnel is created, and the myotomy performed, using a flexible endoscope, meaning the entire procedure can be done without external incisions.

 History & development

 Achalasia, a disease characterized by impaired esophageal peristalsis and failure of the lower esophageal sphincter to relax, has classically been treated endoscopically by dilation or botulinum toxin injection of the sphincter or surgically by a myotomy in which the muscle fibers are cut through a thoracic or abdominal approach.
-The principles of an endoscopic surgical myotomy were developed in the 2000s on animal models.
-The first endoscopic myotomy was performed on human patients by H. Inoue in Tokyo, Japan in 2008 who then coined the acronym POEM.
+The principles of an endoscopic surgical myotomy were developed in the 2000s on animal models by Pankaj "Jay" Pasricha at University of Texas Medical Branch.
+The first endoscopic myotomy was performed on human patients by Haruhiro Inoue in Tokyo in 2008 who then coined the acronym POEM.
 It has since become increasingly popular internationally as a first-line therapy in patients with achalasia.

+An advanced variation of per-oral endoscopic myotomy procedure has been developed Dr. Ahmed Madkour by Targeting the EGJ triad and Initial intramuscular dissection (IIMD).